versionone/vue/docs/pages/contributing/Components.md

 ```

 ### README.md
-This file should include the content for the component's documentation; used to display on the component's page above the examples.
+This file should include the content for the component's documentation.
+This is used to generate the documentation page for each component.

-### ComponentName.js and Specs
+### Component file(s) and their Specs
-Every component within the component directory, should have its own file and contain appropriate tests.
-Each component's tests should live side-by-side with the component's file.
+All components should have their own source and spec files.
+Every component should contain appropriate tests for its functionality.
+These tests should live side-by-side with the source component file.
 Tests should consist of the component file's name appended with `.spec`.

 Tests may be run via WallabyJS or with the command: `npm test`.

 ### Stories.js
-The `Stories.js` file holds any stories to be loaded into [Storybook](https://github.com/kadirahq/react-storybook).
+The `Stories.js` file holds all stories to be loaded into [Storybook](https://github.com/kadirahq/react-storybook).
 Storybook is purely to ease the development of components by providing real-time rendering updates for components.

 ### Examples
 An examples directory should contain an `index.js` exporting an array of examples files and their meta data.
 Each example file **must export a default** component class to be used as the example.
 Here is an example of the `index.js`.